emmajanedrews/base-template/_posts/2018-01-16-whats-working-now---what-happened-in-the-2017-market-and-what-to-expect-in-2018.md

 {% include youtube.html %}

-Welcome to another episode of *“What’s Working Now!”*
+Welcome to another episode of *What’s Working Now!*

 Today, I want to look back on what happened in the 2017 real estate market and talk about what to expect in 2018.